 What does Honda traction control do?

-The Honda traction control system operates through a series of sensors that monitor the speed of each wheel.
-When the system detects that one or more wheels are spinning faster than the others—indicating a loss of traction—it takes action to regain control.
-Here’s how it typically works:
+Honda's traction control system uses sensors to continuously monitor the speed of each wheel.
+If the system detects that one or more wheels are spinning faster than the others, indicating a loss of traction, it will automatically take action to regain control.
+This is done by:

 Benefits of Honda Traction Control